dongdongbh/Focus-GTD/docs/gtd-best-practices.md

 # GTD Best Practices Guide

 > A practical guide to Getting Things Done, curated from community wisdom and real-world experience.
-Designed to help Focus GTD users master the methodology while keeping things simple and intuitive.
+Designed to help Mindwtr users master the methodology while keeping things simple and intuitive.

 ---